MA International Political Economy

 Choose two from a range including:

-All taught modules (not the dissertation) are taught in seminars.
+All taught modules (except the dissertation) are taught in seminars.

 You'll be assessed continuously through essays.

-To complete the MA successfully you must earn a total of 180 credits.
-Most core and optional modules count for 30 credits each.
+To complete the MA you must earn a total of 180 credits.
+All core and optional modules count for 30 credits each.
 Your dissertation, produced over the summer after the taught element, counts for 60 credits.

 For the module assessments and the dissertation, you'll need a mark of 50 per cent or above.
 If you don't complete the dissertation, achieving 120 credits in taught modules will get you a Graduate Diploma.